Le Germain Charlevoix

 During Summer

-In summer, fruits, vegetables, herbs, edible flowers, and microgreens are carefully cultivated by our team of market gardeners and horticulturists.
-Much to the delight of our guests, our team also selects the finest blooms from the garden to refresh the floral arrangements displayed throughout the hotel.
+During the summer months, fruits, vegetables, fresh herbs, edible flowers and microgreens are carefully cultivated by our market gardening and horticulture team.
+To the delight of our guests, the most beautiful blooms from the garden are hand-selected to refresh the floral arrangements throughout the hotel.

 During Winter

-In winter, the harvest continues through house-made creations: spaghetti sauce, puréed red kuri squash, basil pesto, and even microgreens grown on-site to elevate our dishes.
+When winter arrives, the harvest continues through in-house creations: homemade tomato sauce, roasted red kuri squash purée, basil pesto, and even microgreens grown on site to enhance our dishes.

 During Fall